 Access to Personal Information Policy

 Canada's Personal Information Protection and Electronic Documents Act ("PIPEDA") and various provincial legislation ("privacy legislation") govern the protection of Personal Information.
-St. Paul Fire and Marine Insurance Company, Travelers Insurance Company of Canada, and The Dominion of Canada General Insurance Company (collectively, "Travelers Canada") are committed to protecting the privacy and confidentiality of your Personal Information in accordance with privacy legislation and the ten privacy principles set out in PIPEDA.
+St. Paul Fire and Marine Insurance Company (Canada Branch), Travelers Insurance Company of Canada, and The Dominion of Canada General Insurance Company (collectively, "Travelers Canada") are committed to protecting the privacy and confidentiality of your Personal Information in accordance with privacy legislation and the ten privacy principles set out in PIPEDA.

 "Personal Information" means any information about an identifiable individual and includes name, address, home telephone number, marital status, work history, liabilities, assets, income, banking records, health records, claims history and other information of a personal nature.

 Travelers Canada is responsible for the protection of Personal Information in its possession.
 Where Travelers Canada discloses or transfers Personal Information to our affiliates, subsidiaries or third party providers, we use contractual or other safeguards to provide comparable levels of protection.

 Compliance with the privacy principles rests with the Privacy Officer and all of the employees within the company responsible for the day to day collection and processing of Personal Information.

 2. Identifying Purposes